 Hedgehogs are one of the few mammals that are true hibernators.
 During hibernation hedgehogs are not really asleep, instead they drop their body temperature to match their surroundings and enter a state of torpor.
 This allows them to save a lot of energy but slows down all other bodily functions making normal activity impossible.

-Where will my hedgehogs hibernate?
+Where might hedgehogs hibernate?

 Hedgehogs aren’t fussy.
 A log pile, under your shed, in a compost heap or manmade hedgehog house can all provide a safe place for hedgehogs to nest in over winter.
-If you want to make your own hedgehog house in time for winter, download our instructions here.

 Do hedgehogs sleep the whole time?